lcompilers/lpython/doc/src/rebasing.md

 s 663edf45b refactor
 ...
 ```
-and it will open windows for every change you made to rename commit's message.
+and it will open windows for every change you made to rename the commit's message.
-- first window to rename commit `Added add3.py` because we squashed the commit after it, and by default the message would be the original message of `Added add3.py` and messages of squashed commits, here i will not change anything i will leave message like that.
+- first window to rename commit `Added add3.py` because we squashed the commit after it, and by default the message would be the original message of `Added add3.py` and messages of squashed commits, here I will not change anything I will leave message like that.
 ```bash
 # This is a combination of 2 commits.
 # This is the 1st commit message: